Deep neural network approximation theory for high-dimensional functions: Approximability of functions

 This section contains essential definitions and general results on the approximation of high-dimensional functions by ANNs, which will be crucial for the later results in this article and in particular for proving \cref{Theo:introduction} in the introduction.

 In \cref{Subsection:3.1} below we define the cost of an ANN approximation, which is the number of parameters necessary to approximate a function by a neural network up to a given accuracy and with the approximation satisfying a specified Lip\-schitz condition.
 This definition is inspired by Cheridito et al.~\cite[Definition~9]{cheridito2021efficient}.
-Also in \cref{Subsection:3.1}, we collect basic results on this notion of cost.

-In \cref{Subsection:3.3} we introduce ANN approximation spaces, which are, roughly speaking, sets of sequences of functions which can be approximated by ANNs with the ReLU activation function such that the number of parameters grows at most polynomially in the dimension of the domain, in the diameter of the compact set on which we approximate, and in the reciprocal of the approximation accuracy.

-\Cref{Subsection:3.4,Subsection:3.5} deal with ANN approximations of compositions of functions.
-In \cref{Subsection:3.4} we analyze how the cost of ANN approximations behaves under composition, while the goal of \cref{Subsection:3.5} is to prove that the approximation spaces defined in \cref{Subsection:3.3} are closed under composition.
+In \cref{Subsection:3.3} we introduce ANN approximation spaces, which serve as our central formalization of functions that can be approximated by ANNs with the ReLU activation function without the curse of dimensionality. \Cref{Subsection:3.4,Subsection:3.5} deal with ANN approximations of compositions of functions.
+The main goal in these two subsections is to prove that the approximation space for multi-dimensional functions defined in \cref{Subsection:3.3} is closed under composition.
 Finally, \cref{Subsection:3.6} concerns parallelizations of functions, i.e., functions which are componentwise applications of univariate functions.
 Again we analyze how the cost of ANN approximations behaves under this operation and then prove a certain result about closedness of the approximation spaces defined in \cref{Subsection:3.3}.

 We refer the reader to Beneventano et al.~\cite[Subsection~3.3]{beneventano2020highdimensional} for related notions of approximation spaces of ANN approximable functions.
-We also note that Gribonval et al.~\cite{gribonval2019approximation} introduces a concept of approximation spaces of functions in the context of ANN approximations, which is, however, only distantly related to the notion presented here.
+We also note that Gribonval et al.~\cite{gribonval2019approximation} have introduced a concept of approximation spaces of functions in the context of ANN approximations, which is, however, only distantly related to the notion presented here.